Shape of Wine Glasses: Red Wine vs. White Wine

 - Bordeaux glasses are the largest and allow the greatest distance between your nose and the wine, offering ample room for the ethanol to escape away from your nose.
 The result is the experience of more aroma compounds and less alcohol.
 The larger opening also directs the wine onto a wider portion of your palate resulting in a smoother tasting experience.
 High tannin and high alcohol wines are best served out of this glass; think Cabernet Sauvignon, bolder Zinfandels, Petit Sirah, and wines blended as such.

-- For medium bodied, slightly less alcoholic wines a smaller or “Red” glass will soften spicy flavors, but allow less ethanol vapors to escape.
-This shape works best with old world wines that have pronounced earth and meat aromas and flavors while somewhat light on alcohol.
+- For medium-bodied, slightly less alcoholic wines a smaller or “Red” glass will soften spicy flavors, but allow fewer ethanol vapors to escape.
+This shape works best with old-world wines that have pronounced earth and meat aromas and flavors while somewhat light on alcohol.